samspokowski/samspokowski/README.md

-- 👋 Hi, I’m @samspokowski
+- 👋 Hi, I’m @samspokowski.
+I'm a full stack software engineer who is passionate about building high-quality web applications.
+I'm primarily experienced with JavaScript and Java.
 - 👀 I’m interested in delivering high-quality software.
 I like test automation, security, and eliminating low-value tasks.